Doing Business in Brazil

 Since the first version of Doing Business, many modifications have been made to the labour legislation, of which the most important and far-reaching is the Labour Reform, consolidated in Laws 13429 and 13467, both in 2017, which heavily amended the Consolidated Labour Laws (CLT), in an attempt to modernize the complex and frequently unintelligible legislative, administrative and judicial structure, reduce State intervention in labour relations and grant more autonomy to the trade unions and to certain categories of employees (considered “hypersufficient”).

 But the pandemic and post-pandemic period were also very productive in terms of legislation and caselaw, imposing on companies the need to adapt, often immediately, to the obligations set forth in legal texts and court decisions.
-Besides the labour reform, we can cite other legislation that directly impacted on labour relations and which we will address in this new version of Doing Business – the LGPD, the recent Laws 14442 and 14457, which, respectively, altered the provisions regarding the meal allowance and teleworking, established the Emprega + Mulheres (Employ More Women) Program aimed at including and maintaining women in the job market, and provided for measures to support parenting.
+Besides the labour reform, we can cite other legislation that directly impacted on labour relations and which we will address in this new version of Doing Business – the LGPD, the recent Laws 14442, 14457 and 14611, which, respectively, altered the provisions regarding the meal allowance and teleworking, established the Emprega + Mulheres (Employ More Women) Program aimed at including and maintaining women in the job market, and provided for measures to support parenting, as well as provided for equal pay and remuneration criteria between women and men.

 2. EMPLOYMENT RELATIONSHIP – ALTERNATIVE FORMS OF CONTRACTING – “HYPERSUFFICIENT” EMPLOYEE